MicroStrategy/embedding-sdk-docs/docs/add-functionality/embed-vis.md

 | -------------- | ------------ | --------------------------------- | --------------------------------------------------- |
 | `error`        | Error Object | `new Error("invalid operation!")` | See [API errors](#api-errors) for more information. |

-### 2. Embed the dossier with a single visualization maximized
+### 2. Embed the dashboard with a single visualization maximized

 #### Function